Banno/banno-powerons/withdraw-by-check/withdraw-by-check-json-contract.md

 - errorCode: error code generated (numeric)
 - loggingErrorMessage: Error message specific to the error code
 - displayErrorMessage: An array of up to 5 display lines.
 If included, this message will display in place of the hard-coded UX display message.
-- requested: The amount of the WD that was requested
+- requested: The amount of the WD that was requested *--for Error Code 506 only-*
-- minWdAmount: the minimum WD amount (from parameter settings)
+- minWdAmount: the minimum WD amount (from parameter settings) *--for Error Code 506 only--*
-- maxWdAmount: the maximum WD amount (from parameter settings)
+- maxWdAmount: the maximum WD amount (from parameter settings) *--for Error Code 506 only--*

 **Error Code detail:**
 |Error Code| Logging Error Message Detail|